Skip to main content

 1924 Photograph of school "trucks" and bus students.
 The small building at the right of the main building was the band room.

 Throughout the 1920's, pleas were constantly being made to the county for a new gym to replace the outside courts.
-With the motto, "United we stand, divided we fall", the energetic patents set about to raise funds to help finance the project.
-The October 17, 1929 ARROW reports a successful sale at the school which raised over $500 for the gym.
+With the motto, "United we stand, divided we fall", the energetic parents set about to raise funds to help finance the project.
+The October 17, 1929, ARROW reports a successful sale at the school which raised over $500 for the gym.
 "Everything from pencils to a Ford car" was sold according to the article.

+1926 Physical Education Class held outdoors.
 November 26, 1929 edition of The Arrow

-November 26, 1929 edition of The Arrow
+1926 Physical Education Class held outdoors.
+November 26, 1929, edition of The Arrow

 Construction began on the gym in 1929.
 The ARROW reports, "Work will begin immediately on the floors, and soon windows and doors will be added.
 'It can't be long now' until we will be practicing basketball in the new gymnasium".
 Some records show that this gym was built entirely with funds raised by the Culleoka community.